Thursday, January 30, 2025

 Black Violet didn't have many matches on her record, but she

 was still undefeated.
-Every single one was all some flavor of no-DQ match - assuming "SF" stood for "street fight."
+Every single one was some flavor of no-DQ match, assuming "SF" stood for "street fight."
 How would Sabrina prepare for a fight like this?
-If she recalled correctly, the grappler spent most of her time looking for injuries to exploit.
+If Alicia recalled correctly, the retired grappler spent most of her time looking for injuries to exploit.
 That's something, thought Alicia.
-She pushed the cassette into the VCR, looked at the back of the VHS box, and fast-forwarded to the start of the first match.
+She pushed the cassette into the VCR, looked at the back of the VHS box, and fast-forwarded to the start of the first match three minutes and ten seconds in.
 Then she grabbed a Pupe's Full-Mouth Dentistry pen and leafed through the bicuspid-shaped legal pad looking for a clean page.
-"Ow!" cried Alicia, instinctively bringing her index finger to her mouth and sucking on a fresh papercut.

 Alicia hadn't noticed any obvious injuries from the tape.
-Maybe she could create one, but did it even matter?
+Maybe she could create one, but would it even matter?
 It was a Last Woman Standing match; winning by submission wasn't even possible.
 The match only ended when one competitor couldn't stand up within a ten-count.
 What did Alicia have that could keep Black Violet down for ten?

 Nothing.